 Guarding the Laying Hen

-If you enter the chicken yard when someone is laying an egg, it’s best not to turn your back on Cogburn, as you may receive a peck on your shoe.
+If you enter the chicken yard when someone is laying an egg, it’s best not to turn your back on Cogburn, as you may receive a hard peck or kick.
 He keeps close watch on the coop.

 Here’s a video from Peep’s first week laying, before she decided to try the nesting boxes.
 Cogburn was right outside, but when he realized how close I was, he came in to give me the rooster eye.